blakerharrison/plant_log/README.md

 The Flutter project for Plant Log.

 ## Setup
-1. Edit the configuration settings and define the API key for the perenual API in additional run args.
+1. Edit the Run / Debug configuration and define the API key for the perenual API in additional run args.

 `--dart-define=PERENUAL_KEY={{PERENUAL_API_KEY}}`